-Cradlepoint is a Boise, ID-based company that has developed wireless solutions that combine edge router hardware, cloud-based network management software, and LTE and 5G cellular networks to provide companies and public sector organizations enterprise-grade wireless wide-area networks (WWANs).
-Cradlepoint WWANs can be used to support retail stores, branch offices, mobile environments, large-scale IoT networks, and smart city environments.
+Cradlepoint was a Boise, ID-based company that developed wireless solutions that combined edge router hardware, cloud-based network management software, and LTE and 5G cellular networks to provide companies and public sector organizations enterprise-grade wireless wide-area networks (WWANs).
+Cradlepoint WWANs are used to support retail stores, branch offices, mobile environments, large-scale IoT networks, and smart city environments.

-“The key to Cradlepoint’s success has been its ability to simplify deployment and management at the edge without sacrificing on enterprise WAN security, reliability, or performance requirements,” said Sorenson Capital Advisor LeGrand Lewis, who led the Cradlepoint investment for Sorenson Capital.
+“The key to Cradlepoint’s success was its ability to simplify deployment and management at the edge without sacrificing on enterprise WAN security, reliability, or performance requirements,” said Sorenson Capital Advisor LeGrand Lewis, who led the Cradlepoint investment for Sorenson Capital.
 “Cradlepoint figured out how to provide cloud-based network management so that customers’ dedicated IT and network experts could handle provisioning, customization, and the more complex enterprise network management activities in a centralized fashion.
-Nothing’s required from on-site staff except to plug in the box.
-It’s been an industry game-changer.”
+Nothing was required from on-site staff except to plug in the box.
+It was an industry game-changer.”

 “When we decided to partner with Sorenson as an investor in 2015, we felt that they had the right combination of financial and industry expertise.
-What we’ve come to appreciate over the past five years is their willingness to help in every situation and under any circumstance.
-Sorenson is always available.”
+What we came to appreciate as we worked with them was their willingness to help in every situation and under any circumstance.
+Sorenson was always available.”

 Cradlepoint didn’t rely solely on product and technology innovation to grow their business, however.
 CEO George Mulhern and CFO Val Heusinkveld reasoned that moving to a subscription-based, all-inclusive licensing model would further differentiate Cradlepoint’s WAN solutions from those of their competitors.
 They believed that a subscription model would increase pricing transparency, simplify budgeting, and improve flexibility for customers, while contributing to better sales efficiency and a bigger addressable market for Cradlepoint.

-“When George Mulhern and his team began to consider moving to a subscription model, we thought it was a great idea,” said Sorenson Capital’s LeGrand Lewis.
-“We’ve seen this pricing strategy work repeatedly in other industries and felt that Cradlepoint could reap similar benefits in terms of faster growth and improved financial results.”
+“When George Mulhern and his team began to consider a move to a subscription model, we thought it was a great idea,” said Sorenson Capital’s LeGrand Lewis.
+“We had seen this type of pricing strategy work repeatedly in other industries and felt that Cradlepoint could reap similar benefits in terms of faster growth and improved financial results.”
 Sorenson actively supported the effort by working with the Cradlepoint team to define the financial and operational metrics they would need to monitor the progress of their new subscription-based business model.

 Sorenson also helped Cradlepoint adopt techniques to effectively perform cohort and churn analysis, benchmark financial operations, and access capital that would be required to support their move from traditional, one-time equipment and software sales to subscription-based licensing.